 This chapter will teach you the essential building blocks of mlr3, as well as its R6 classes and operations used for machine learning.
 A typical machine learning workflow looks like this:

 The data, which mlr3 encapsulates in tasks, is split into non-overlapping training and test sets.
 We are interested in models that generalize to new data rather than just memorizing the training data, and separate test data allows to objectively evaluate models with respect to that.
 The training data is given to a machine learning algorithm, which we call a learner in mlr3.
 The learner uses the training data to build a model of the relationship of the input features to the output target values.
 This model is then used to produce predictions on the test data, which are compared to the ground truth values to assess the quality of the model. mlr3 offers a number of different measures to quantify how well a model performs based on the difference between predicted and actual values.
 Usually this measure is a numeric score.

 The process of splitting up data into training and test sets, building a model, and evaluating it may be repeated several times, resampling different training and test sets from the original data each time.
-Multiple resampling iterations allow us to get a better generalization performance estimate for a particular type of model as it is tested under different conditions and less likely to get lucky or unlucky because of a particular way the data was resampled.
+Multiple resampling iterations allow us to get a better, more generalizable performance estimate for a particular type of model as it is tested under different conditions and less likely to get lucky or unlucky because of a particular way the data was resampled.

 In many cases, this simple workflow is not sufficient to deal with real-world data, which may require normalization, imputation of missing values, or feature selection.
 We will cover more complex workflows that allow to do this and even more later in the book.